This fun transport or city themed sand sensory play is easy to set up and so much fun to play with.

 We left the sand tray out so the bigger kids could also have a play after school.

-If your kids love cars, trucks and all things transport themed, they might also like these ideas:
+If your kids love cars, trucks and all things transport and construction themed, you’ll love these free printable construction movement cards to get the kids up and moving.

 And you might also like to check out our city themed play dough printables in the shop.